Our Team

 Saima Ali Majid

-Saima recently completed her MSc in Applied Behaviour Analysis from University of Kent at Canterbury.
-She has a thirteen-year old child with autism.
-Prior to her son’s diagnosis, she worked as an economic
+Saima completed her MSc in Applied Behaviour Analysis from University of Kent at Canterbury.
+She has a sixteen-year old child with autism.
+Prior to her son’s diagnosis, she worked as an economic development consultant.
+Saima has an MSc and B.A in Economics and experience in research and analysis, project management, and strategic planning.

 Mehmet Salaheddin